FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th January 2022.md

 The Register of Orders made by the Chief Executive up to the date of the Meeting was

-available on SharePoint for inspection by the Members.--- 23
+available on SharePoint for inspection by the Members.
+---
+23

 PLANNING AND DEVELOPMENT: